 If you are working and pregnant, recovering from childbirth, pumping breast milk, or have a related medical condition, new national laws can help you protect your health and the health of your pregnancy, without losing your job.

-Under the Pregnant Workers Fairness Act, starting June 27, most workers will have a right to reasonable accommodations, or temporary changes at work, that are medically-necessary during or after pregnancy.
+Under the Pregnant Workers Fairness Act, as of June 27, 2023, most workers have a right to reasonable accommodations, or temporary changes at work, that are medically-necessary during or after pregnancy.

 - Flexible scheduling for prenatal or postnatal appointments

 - Additional, longer, or more flexible breaks to drink water, eat, rest, or use the bathroom

 - Light duty, or help with manual labor and lifting

 - Temporary transfer to a less physically demanding or safer position